 Single-lane bridges in Iceland

-Driving in Iceland winter
+Driving in the winter

 The speed limit for driving in Iceland

-In rural areas, gravel roads have a speed limit of 80 km/h and paved roads 90 km/h.
+In rural areas, gravel roads have a speed limit of 80 km/h, and paved roads 90 km/h.

-There’re speed enforcement cameras on the roads, and speeding fines can reach over a hundred thousand ISK.
+Remember to be careful when driving in Iceland, as there are speed enforcement cameras on the roads, and speeding fines can reach over a hundred thousand ISK.

 Road rules in Iceland

-People drive on the right in Iceland.
+- People drive on the right side.